johnswanson/mock-server/README.md

 For more details on request matching, see the documentation for WireMock.

+## Building

-Run the project's CI pipeline and build a JAR (this will fail until you edit the tests to pass):
+Run the project's CI pipeline and build a JAR:

     $ clojure -T:build ci